 7. Anti-ulcer Properties

 In traditional medicine such as Ayurveda, the extracts of the star fruit have been used in the treatment of stomach ulcers.
-Its extracts contain terpenoids, flavonoids, and mucilage that help in treating ulcers (4).
+Its extracts contain terpenoidsi XA class of organic chemicals in plants that have wound-healing and anti-inflammatory properties. , flavonoids, and mucilagei XA thick edible substance found in plants that contain various potent compounds and are often used in medicines. that help in treating ulcers (4).
 The cooling and anti-inflammatory properties of the star fruit are helpful in alleviating eyesores.
 Making a salve of the fruit and applying it to your eyes will do the trick (5).
-The presence of vitamin C, gallic acid, and epicatechin help in the treatment of mouth ulcers (10).
+The presence of vitamin C, gallic acid, and epicatechini XA type of flavonoid that acts as an antioxidant and cleanses inflammation-causing toxins from the body. help in the treatment of mouth ulcers (10).

 8. Improves Respiratory Health